studentinsights/studentinsights/README.md

 rake db:seed:demo
 ```

-In addition to creating demo students, homerooms, and assessment results, this will create a demo educator login defined in `db/seeds/demo/demo_educator.seeds.rb`.
-The demo login has an email address of demo@example.com and the password `demo-password`.
+This will create demo students with fake student information.
+The demo educator username is `demo@example.com` and the demo password is `demo-password`.

-Once you've created the demo data, start a local server by running `rails s` from the root of your project (i.e. in the folder called `somerville-teacher-tool`).
-When the local server is up and running, visit http://localhost:3000/ or and log in with your demo login information.
-You should see the roster view for your (demo) data.
-You can also access the demo site at https://somerville-teacher-tool-demo.herokuapp.com/.
+Once you've created the data, start a local server by running `rails s` from the root of your project.
+When the local server is up and running, visit http://localhost:3000/ and log in with your demo login information.
+You should see the roster view for your data.

 ### Importing real data